EliasPh/GRINCH/README.md

 ## Install Flask:
 - `pip3 install flask`

-## Install the Sensors Software - This is the most difficuilt part
+## Install the GPIO Software - This is the most difficuilt part
-Make sure to read carefully.
+Make sure to read the tutorials carefully.
 Adafruit has some small testing scripts.
-Run those too to check if your sensors are working at all before working on this projects code.
+Run those too to check if your sensors/GPIOs are working at all before working on this projects code.

 - Make sure to follow the Adafruit CircuitPython installation instructions: [Adafruit CircuitPython Installation Guide](https://learn.adafruit.com/circuitpython-on-raspberrypi-linux/installing-circuitpython-on-raspberry-pi)